 In Peking, a driver convicted of raping and murdering a young woman was executed by firing squad on Saturday (18 August).

-In Peking, a driver convicted of raping and murdering a young woman was executed by firing squad on Saturday (18 August).
+Background: In Peking, a driver convicted of raping and murdering a young woman was executed by firing squad on Saturday (18 August).
 The case received an unusual amount of attention in China with both the original trial in July and the appeal in August being held in public and televised.

 SYNOPSIS: Forty-three year old Li Bendong was sentenced to death on July the 19th by the International People's Court of Peking.
 According to the prosecution Li Bendong attacked twenty-six year old Li Fengzhen on November the 10th last year and hammered her to death after raping her.
 The girl had just alighted from a train for a stop-over in Peking on her way home to Shanghai.